jsdoc2md/dmd/test/md/lodash.md

 <a name="_.bind"></a>
 ###_.bind(func, [thisArg], [...args]) ⇒ <code>function</code>
-Creates a function that invokes `func` with the `this` binding of `thisArg` and prepends any additional `bind` arguments to those provided to the bound function.
+Creates a function that invokes `func` with the `this` binding of `thisArg` and prepends any additional `_.bind` arguments to those provided to the bound function.

+The `_.bind.placeholder` value, which defaults to `_` in monolithic builds, may be used as a placeholder for partially applied arguments.

 **Note:** Unlike native `Function#bind` this method does not set the `length` property of bound functions.